 - if your building is to be used as an office – your work/ business is quiet and unobtrusive

 Then your planning department is unlikely to uphold a neighbour’s complaint about your proposed office.
 But, if you want to build a large office right outside your neighbour’s windows or run a business that was noisy and had lots of visitors the planning department would rightly take your neighbour’s complaint seriously.

-We’ve known neighbours complain about office planning applications, but once building work starts, they have leant over the garden wall and admitted that they were wrong and that the building looks really good.
+We’ve known neighbours complain about garden office planning permission applications, but once building work starts, they have lean’t over the garden wall and admitted that they were wrong and that the building looks really good.